isomerpages/mse/_take-action/2d-sgeco-apply.md

 The SG Eco Fund is only open for application during the grant call periods.
 The grant call for 2021 is now closed.

-Attend one of our SG Eco Fund workshops to learn more about the application process and tips on crafting a good proposal.
-Sign up for a workshop [here](https://form.gov.sg/#!/611e072e4bfeba00121f144d){:target="_blank"}.
+Check out the <a href="https://www.mse.gov.sg/sgecofund/community" target="_blank"><b>recording</b></a> of our public workshop to learn tips on crafting a good proposal for the SG Eco Fund.

 ![Timeline](/images/sgeco-timeline.png)